DefaultUsername25/APCSP-23/README.md

 # APCSP-23
-APCSP final project with shrt descriptions of my academics and extracurriculars
+APCSP final project with short descriptions of my academics and extracurriculars